lucioreyli/lucioreyli/README.md

 </br>

-# Tecnologias e ferramentas 👨‍💻:
+# Tools and Technologies 👨‍💻:

 - ✨ NodeJS